potassco/tree-sitter-clingo/CONTRIBUTING.md

 ## License

-Any contribution intentionally submitted for inclusion in the work by you, shall be licensed under the terms of the [Apache 2.0 license](https://github.com/sthiele/tree-sitter-clingo/blob/master/LICENSE) without any additional terms or conditions.
+Any contribution intentionally submitted for inclusion in the work by you, shall be licensed under the terms of the [MIT license](https://github.com/sthiele/tree-sitter-clingo/blob/master/LICENSE) without any additional terms or conditions.